 |$137,000 or more||Ineligible for a direct Roth IRA (learn more about a “Backdoor Roth IRA”)|

-Beyond tax rates, some unique features of the Roth may influence your decision about whether to contribute to a Roth IRA.
+Some features of the Roth may influence your decision about whether to contribute to a Roth IRA:

-- No mandatory withdrawals: Roth account holders are never forced to withdraw money (Traditional IRAs require withdrawals beginning at age 70½).
+- No required minimum distributions.
+Roth account holders are never forced to withdraw money.
 This is particularly useful for estate-planning purposes because it allows the account balance to continue to grow.
-Heirs pay no income taxes on inherited Roth IRAs, but they are required to take distributions over their lifetimes.
+Beneficiaries pay no income taxes on inherited Roth IRAs, but they are required to take distributions over their lifetimes.